Identity (2003 film): Reception

-Box office performance
+Box office

-Identity opened on April 25, 2003, in the United States and Canada in 2,733 theaters.
 The film ranked at #1 on its opening weekend, accumulating $16,225,263, with a per theater average of $5,936.
 The film's five-day gross was $18,677,884.

 The film dropped down to #3 on its second weekend, behind newly released X2 and The Lizzie McGuire Movie, accumulating $9,423,662 in a 41.9% drop from its first weekend, and per theater average of $3,448.
 By its third weekend, it dropped down to #4 and made $6,477,585, $2,474 per theater average.

 Identity went on to gross $52.1 million in the United States and Canada and $38.1 million overseas.
 In total, the film has grossed over $90 million worldwide, making it a box office success against its $28 million budget.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 63% based on 171 reviews, with an average rating of 6.40/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 63% based on 168 reviews, with an average rating of 6.40/10.
 The site's consensus states: "Identity is a film that will divide audiences—the twists of its plot will either impress or exasperate you."
 On Metacritic, the film has a weighted average score of 64 out of 100 based on 34 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film three stars out of four and wrote, "I've seen a lot of movies that are intriguing for the first two acts and then go on autopilot with a formula ending.
 Identity is a rarity, a movie that seems to be on autopilot for the first two acts and then reveals that it was not, with a third act that causes us to rethink everything that has gone before.
 Ingenious, how simple and yet how devious the solution is."
+A. O. Scott of The New York Times gave a mixed review, describing the film as "a piece of elegant directorial hackwork by James Mangold, [who] goes through its generic paces with enough flair and mystery to keep you moderately entertained.
+The apparent premise, creaky though it may be, holds ample opportunity for suspense and second-guessing, and Mr. Mangold handles the revelations and reversals of Michael Cooney's script with nerve-racking aplomb."